Persistence is the Single Most Important Denominator in Success

 Hi!
-This is Dr. Michael DiMattina, Medical Director at Dominion Fertility.
+This is Dr. Michael DiMattina, Reproductive Physician at Dominion Fertility.
 You know, persistence pays off often.
 It is the single most important denominator in success of my patients over the many years that I have been practicing reproductive medicine.

 This is a lady who sort of illustrates that to some point.
 This patient is a 41½-year-old female, who had never been pregnant, married for four years, had been trying to get pregnant all during that time.
 She came in to see me in June.
 She told me that she almost lost her uterus because she had so many fibroids.
 Two years ago, she had a laparotomy myomectomy, where they took out 20 fibroids from her uterus.
 Most doctors would have simply taken her uterus out, as a uterus that has that many fibroids is very difficult to reconstruct.